DanishKhan14/VTRC/README.md

 # VTRC

 Work in progress.
-Will be pushing this project here soon.
+I'm in the mid of migrating codebase from Tortise SVN to GitHub for others to access.
+I'll be writing complete Readme with setup details soon !!